 Monument is a tiny town located in the state of New Mexico.
 With a population of 213 people and just one neighborhood, Monument is the 151st largest community in New Mexico.

-Monument is a blue-collar town, with 100.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Monument is a town of production and manufacturing workers, transportation and shipping workers, and construction workers and builders.
+When you are in Monument, you'll notice that it is more blue-collar than most other communities in America.
+100.00% of Monument’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Monument is a town of production and manufacturing workers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Monument who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 The overall crime rate in Monument is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.